The Path from Matter to Consciousness

 The Practical Application of the Abhidhamma-System

-Now as regards to practical matters.
-The Abhidhamma system may be used for an almost infinite amount of things.
-Principally should the study of this system give a person the key to comprehend any teaching or statement or problem whatsoever, be it religious, mathematical, philosophical, personal or whatever else.
-Because, although there is a certain relativity to all truths spoken or written down, there is yet the possibility of coming to a universal understanding of all.
-The approaches to that may vary, but the results of the approaches, if truly universal, can not contradict each other.
+Now, regarding practical matters, the Abhidhamma system offers a wealth of practical applications.
+In principle, can the study of this system give a person the key to comprehend any teaching, statement, or problem whatsoever — be it religious, mathematical, philosophical, personal, or otherwise.
+Because, although there is a certain relativity to all truths spoken or written down, there is yet the possibility of coming to a universal understanding of All.
+Approaches to finding Truth may vary, but the results revealed through these approaches, if truly universal, cannot contradict each other.

 Examples of the Abhidhamma’s usage range from being able to answer questions about simple everyday problems, or questions of a personal kind, to finding solutions to the most difficult of religious or philosophical questions.
 It can be used to devise initiation rituals or methods for meditation.
 It may be used for consultation.
-Or it can serve as a basis for communication amongst meditators, scholars and philosophers, to exchange personal insights and understanding.
+Or it can serve as a basis for communication amongst meditators, scholars and philosophers, for exchanging personal insights and understanding.
 Even solutions to physical problems may be found through its study.

 In here I give only one example of how the usage of this system may look like when applied to the practice of meditation.
 More examples can be found on this website and in my book, which can also be found on this website as a free-download.